SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 #### Illustrating the problem

-Imagine that we would like the constant character '*' to be a class variable shared by all the points of a same class.
+Imagine that we would like the constant character '*' to be a class variable shared by all the points of the same class.
-We redefine the `Point` class as before, but metaclass of which \(let us call it `MetaPoint`\) specifies this common character
-For example if a point has a shared variable named `char`, this instance variable should be defined in the class of the class `Point` called `MetaPoint`.
+We redefine the `Point` class as before, but metaclass of which (let us call it `MetaPoint`) specifies this common character For example, if a point has a shared variable named `char`, this instance variable should be defined in the class of the class `Point` called `MetaPoint`.
 The author proposes to define a new metaclass `MetaPoint` to hold a new instance variable to represent a shared variable between points.

 ```
 Class new